Denys-Saveliev/tasks-for-entertainment/README.md

   - Save them to the backend
   - Clear locaStorage
   - Refresh the page and pull data
-  - You should see restored dataset "
+  - You should see restored dataset"